-Figure 4 presents the simulated path of the calibrated PA model and compares it with the actual data in the hold-out sample by superimposing the simulated mean (black line) plus and minus one standard deviation (grey lines) on the actual mean (black box) and standard deviation (error bars).
+Figure 3 presents the simulated path of the calibrated PA model and compares it with the actual data in the hold-out sample by superimposing the simulated mean (black line) plus and minus one standard deviation (grey lines) on the actual mean (black box) and standard deviation (error bars).
 The simulation does a good job of tracking both the mean and the standard deviation of the actual data.
-However, in treatments $\alpha 10\beta 00$ and $\alpha 20\beta 40$, the reduction in variance lags that seen in the middle rounds of the experiment.
+In treatments $\alpha 10\beta 00$ and $\alpha 20\beta 40$, however, the reduction in variance lags that seen in the middle rounds of the experiment.

-6.4 Forecasting
+D. Forecasting